 Despite all of your best efforts, you may still find yourself under the weather this season.
 After all, when we are symptomatic, it means our body is healthy enough to fight off an illness.
 Help your body win the fight quickly without pharmaceuticals.

-At the very first sign of sickness, or if your entire family is walking around with the sniffles and you’re desperate to stay healthy, take five cloves of garlic and chop them into pill size pieces.
-Then brace yourself and swallow them down with a large glass of water.
+At the very first sign of sickness or if your entire family is walking around with the sniffles, and you’re desperate to stay healthy, take five cloves of garlic and chop them into pill-sized pieces.
+Then, brace yourself and swallow them with a large glass of water.
 No kidding — this works.
-And surprisingly, you won’t smell like garlic afterward.
-Do this once a day for three days, or until you feel better.
-Swallowing five cloves a day has been known to completely wipe out strep throat and other common winter illnesses.
+Surprisingly, you won’t smell like garlic afterward.
+Do this once a day for three days or until you feel better.
+Swallowing five cloves a day has been known to wipe out strep throat and other common winter illnesses completely.
 If you can’t bring yourself to swallow the garlic, try mincing the five cloves and mixing it in with fresh salsa to eat with chips.
-Eating the garlic is a little intense – and you will smell more garlicy afterward.
-But the garlic actually gets into the bloodstream a little faster when chewed and swallowed.
+Eating the garlic is a little intense, and you will smell more garlicky afterward.
+However, the garlic gets into the bloodstream a little faster when chewed and swallowed.

 Wintertime can be rough on the body.
 We’re often burning the candle at both ends.
-Kids are in school, we’ve got sporting events, choir performances and holiday parties to attend.
+The kids are in school, and we’ve got sporting events, choir performances and holiday parties to attend.
 It seems like there’s always someone coughing behind us in line at the supermarket.
-And doggone it if that neighbor kid isn’t always coming over with a runny nose.
 We’re being assaulted on all fronts with germs threatening to sideline us during all the holiday fun.